 One thing that struck me immediately about SCS was its emphasis on community.
 This focus is noted explicitly in the SCS About page:

 As you can see I give out “star ratings” which are entirely subjective.
 Yet, they are often based largely on my personal feelings towards each coffee shop on the basis of community.
 “Community” is a vague word I know, but it revolves around the idea of having a connective quality for individuals.
 “Does the cafe or coffee shop create a sense of community?” is the question I always find myself asking.
 Of course, then there’s the quality of coffee, the customer service, and the uniqueness to each place that’s important…

 As I read that paragraph, I thought, here is a kindred spirit!
 Someone who appreciates coffee shops, cafes, and lounges not just for the quality of the coffee and food that they serve, but for the ambiance, customer service, and community that they nurture.
-With strong traditional and new media chops, in the SCS, Eduardo articulates what these elements mean to him in a way that is at once informative and fresh, never preachy.
-And with his own personal history of community involvement, Eduardo also walks the walk.
+With strong traditional and new media chops, in the SCS, Eddie articulates what these elements mean to him in a way that is at once informative and fresh, never preachy.
+And with his own personal history of community involvement, Eddie also walks the walk.

-Curious to learn more about what motivated him to start a coffee blog with a special emphasis on community, and what community means to him, I reached out to Eduardo.
+Curious to learn more about what motivated him to start a coffee blog with a special emphasis on community, and what community means to him, I reached out to Eddie.
 True to his emphasis on the spirit of community, he graciously shared his insights in the following interview: